- “When I was a kid, you wanted a jacket you had to go to a tailor.”

-- “When I was a kid, if you wanted a jacket you had to order it online.”
+- “When I was a kid, you wanted a jacket you had to order it online.”

 “I am a kid, and if I want a jacket… oh snap, jacket!
 I did like nothing and I have a jacket.”

-All of us so-called “Experience seekers” today are hard-wired for a seamless world.
-For Gen-Y—Millennials, “Frictionless” added value; for Gen-Z through Alpha (this kid) it’s simply the way they live; anything else feels messy.
-Or worse... dumb enough to slap with the dreaded 🙄 eye-roll 🙄 emoji and share it 😂 with the world. (😭).
+For The F Generations, frictionless is simply the way they live; anything else feels messy.
+Or worse... dumb enough to slap with the dreaded 🙄 eye-roll 🙄 emoji and share 😂 with the world. (😭).

-This post isn’t about kids.
-Post Gen-X parents like myself are deeply attracted to experiences that meet this so-called “Frictionless” expectation, it’s an environment where experiences can be absorbed and enjoyed by all of us, sans-drama.
+On the other side of The F Generations, Gen-X parents and aging Millennials are deeply attracted to experiences that meet this “Frictionless” expectation, it’s an environment where experiences can be absorbed and enjoyed by all of us, sans-drama.
 But more on that later.
-This post is about growing up frictionless.

-Today maybe let’s talk about what we already know we’re selling, frictionless disruptive authentic empathetic tell-your-story branding, but maybe also lets cut through the bullshit and talk about what is actually happening.
+Today maybe let’s talk about what we already know we’re selling, frictionless disruptive authentic empathetic tell-your-story branding, but maybe also lets cut through the BS and talk about what is actually happening.

 A brand is a promise — a promise that’s either kept or broken the moment a customer experiences a brand’s product or service.
 We know that to create strong brands, we design experiences that frame our promise through design strategy, customer journeys, built environments, and satellite service touchpoints like these.